agentlang-ai/agentlang-docs/docs/quick-start.md

 The following keys are required in this map:
    1. `:name` - the unique name of the model
    2. `:version` - the version of the model
-   3. `:fractl-version` - the version of the Fractl runtime required to run the model
+   3. `:agentlang-version` - the version of the Agentlang runtime required to run the model
    4. `:components` - a list or vector of the components where the business objects of the model are defined

 The blog model has just one component - `:Blog.Core`.
 Now we need to define this component.
-The file in which we define the component has to be in a directory structure that matches its name - so we create the file `blog/blog/core.fractl` with the following content:
+The file in which we define the component has to be in a directory structure that matches its name - so we create the file `blog/blog/core.agentlang` with the following content:

 ```clojure
 (component :Blog.Core)